-Fort Basinger was both a U.S. Army military post and a town located in Highlands County, Florida.
-Both are gone today, with the exception of a single historic homestead.
+Fort Basinger was a U.S. Army military post and a town in Highlands County, Florida.
+Both are gone today, except for a single historic homestead.

 In 1837, a U.S. Army fort was established by Colonel Zachary Taylor during the Second Seminole War on the south bank of the Kissimmee River.
 It was named for Lieutenant William E. Basinger, 2nd U.S. Artillery, who was killed at the Dade Massacre on December 28, 1835.
 The post was one of a series of small, temporary supply posts established along Taylor’s route from Fort Brooke at Tampa to Lake Okeechobee.
 The fort included a log palisade with blockhouses at opposing angles.
-After supplies and heavy baggage at the post, Colonel Taylor pressed on to Lake Okeechobee, on a mission to round up a number of Seminole Indians who were resisting removal to Indian Territory (Oklahoma).
+After supplies and heavy baggage at the post, Colonel Taylor pressed on to Lake Okeechobee to round up several Seminole Indians who resisted removal to Indian Territory (Oklahoma).

-On December 25, 1837, while Taylor and about 800 troops were making their way to Lake Okeechobee, they were ambushed by about 400 Seminole Indians under chiefs Alligator, Billy Bowlegs and Abiaca.
-As the soldiers moved toward the lake, they came upon a large stand of trees with a half a mile of swamp in front of it.
+On December 25, 1837, while Taylor and about 800 troops were making their way to Lake Okeechobee, they were ambushed by about 400 Seminole Indians under chiefs Alligator, Billy Bowlegs, and Abiaca.
+As the soldiers moved toward the lake, they came upon a large stand of trees with half a mile of swamp in front of it.
 Lake Okeechobee lay beyond it.
 As Taylor moved his troops on foot squarely into the center of the swamp, they were hit from all sides by warriors perched in the treetops.
 Colonel Taylor and his troops were forced to retire to Fort Basinger.
-The U.S. forces suffered 26 killed and 112 wounded while the Seminole had only 11 killed and 14 wounded.
-The Battle of Lake Okeechobee, stopped Taylor’s troops from further advance south, for the time being, and no Seminole were captured.
+The U.S. forces suffered 26 killed and 112 wounded, while the Seminole had only 11 killed and 14 wounded.
+The Battle of Lake Okeechobee stopped Taylor’s troops from further advance south for the time being, and no Seminole were captured.

 Though the Seminole won the battle, Colonel Taylor demonstrated the ability of U.S. forces to penetrate deep into Seminole territory with large forces, which, with improved tactics, the U.S. Army would prevail in the removal effort.

-Slowly, a few pioneer families, mostly cattle ranchers, farmers, and trappers, started moving into the area in the 1870s and the town of Basinger was established on the northeast side of the Kissimmee River in present-day Okeechobee County.
+Slowly, a few pioneer families, mostly cattle ranchers, farmers, and trappers, started moving into the area in the 1870s.
+The town of Basinger was established on the northeast side of the Kissimmee River in present-day Okeechobee County.

-Captain Pearce died at Fort Basinger in 1897 and his wife Martha and son, Sidney ran the ranch together.
-A couple of years later she began building a new and larger home overlooking the Kissimmee River about 1.5 miles north of their earlier cabin.
-This would later become the Pearce Lockett Estate
+Captain Pearce died at Fort Basinger in 1897, and his wife Martha and son, Sidney, ran the ranch together.
+A couple of years later, she began building a larger home overlooking the Kissimmee River about 1.5 miles north of their earlier cabin.
+This would later become the Pearce Lockett Estate.

-By the turn of the century, the community of Basinger was a bustling cowboy town, with two hotels, a general store, clothing store, schoolhouse, a church, and thriving social activities.
+By the turn of the century, the community of Basinger was a bustling cowboy town with two hotels, a general store, a clothing store, a schoolhouse, a church, and thriving social activities.
 That year, the 1900 Census reported 338 people on the Okeechobee County side in Basinger and another 165 living on the Highlands County side at Fort Basinger.

-In 1911 Martha Pearce died and her son Sidney, bought her homestead from the estate and he and his wife and children moved in.
-Sidney donated land to the community for the Fort Basinger School, which provided for up to 50 students from the area to attend, including his own children.
-He and his son, Cliff, ran the ranch while his daughters, Pearl and Edna grew up to teach in the school that their father built.
+In 1911 Martha Pearce died, and her son Sidney, bought her homestead from the estate, and he and his wife and children moved in.
+Sidney donated land to the community for the Fort Basinger School, which allowed up to 50 students from the area to attend, including his children.
+He and his son, Cliff, ran the ranch while his daughters, Pearl and Edna, grew up to teach in the school that their father built.

 Fort Basinger dwindled during the Great Depression, its businesses closed, and most people moved away.
 One of the families that stayed was the Pearces.
 Though the community near them was dying, they continued to operate the ranch and the school.
 In 1934 Cliff Pearce was killed in an automobile accident.
-Afterward, the women — Clara, Cliff’s wife, Edna, and Pearl began to help their father, who was in his 60s, in running the ranch, at which time the school was closed.
+Afterward, the women — Clara, Cliff’s wife, Edna, and Pearl– began to help their father, who was in his 60s, run the ranch when the school was closed.

 For years, the residence and its outbuildings were maintained as the Water Management District tried to partner with numerous county, state, and federal agencies to maintain and operate the property as a museum and historic site.
 However, there were no takers.

-There are no remains of either the town of Basinger in Okeechobee County nor of old Fort Basinger on the Highlands County side today except for the Pearce Homestead.
+There are no remains of the town of Basinger in Okeechobee County or old Fort Basinger on the Highlands County side today except for the Pearce Homestead.
 The fort was located south of the town of Fort Basinger at the Highway 98 bridge across the Kissimmee River.
-The site of the Pearce-Lockett Homestead, which includes the residence, a barn and outbuildings, family burial plot, and a schoolhouse is also located on Highway 98 just a short distance northeast north of its junction with County Road 721.
+The site of the Pearce-Lockett Homestead, which includes the residence, a barn and outbuildings, a family burial plot, and a schoolhouse, is also located on Highway 98, just a short distance northeast north of its junction with County Road 721.
 Basinger was located just across the Kissimmee River.